 So with Java 9, it appears Java has begun a retreat from the desktop, both from desktop operating systems and from desktop browsers.
 This is a profound development with serious implications for desktop Java users.
 Any companies with Swing or SWT deployed need to get moving with their migration plans to move to server-side Java and HTML5.

-Vaadin is the perfect tool for enabling just such a move, and many companies have successfully leveraged Vaadin to complete their migration to cloud.
+Vaadin is the perfect tool for enabling just such a move, and many companies have successfully leveraged Vaadin for their Swing migration.
 Find out more from our resources and documents or case studies, or contact our migration experts who can give you advice on how to get started.